STEPHEN BEHLMER, M.D.

 Yes.
 Any form of surgery leaves a scar.
 Mohs surgery, however, will leave one of the smallest possible surgical defects, and therefore a smaller scar.

 WILL I HAVE PAIN, BRUISING, OR SWELLING AFTER SURGERY?

 Pain and discomfort may occur.
 If you experience discomfort, Tylenol is recommended.
-Please avoid taking ibuprofen as it can cause bleeding complications after surgery.
-However, if you need additional pain medication, please contact the doctor.
-You may have some bruising and swelling around the wound, especially if surgery is being done close to the eyes.
+Ibuprofen, if tolerable is also a great pain reliever for the first few days after surgery.
+However, if you need additional pain medication, please contact Dr. Skelley’s nurses.
+You may have some bruising and swelling around the wound, especially if surgery is done on the face close to the eyes.

 WILL MY INSURANCE COVER THE COST?

 Most insurance policies cover the costs of Mohs surgery and the surgical reconstruction of the wound.
-Please check with your insurance carrier for exact information relating to your surgery.
-Dr. Behlmer accepts Medicare assignment for cancer surgery.
+Dr. Skelley accepts Medicare assignment for cancer surgery.